User Guide

 -

-help— opens the user guide in the browser. -
+help— shows available commands in the result box and opens the user guide in the browser. -

-help add— opens the user guide at the Adding a person section. -
+help add— shows the usage message foraddin the result box and opens the user guide at the Adding a person section.

-help sort— opens the user guide at the Sorting persons section.
+help sort— shows the usage message forsortin the result box and opens the user guide at the Sorting persons section.

 Adding a person : add